caltechlibrary/dataset/docs/dataset/keys.md

 The "keys" option provides for simple one level sorting.
 Sorting is described by a plus or minus followed by a dotpath to a simple field type (i.e. string, int, or float JSON types).
 In our previous examples sorting ascending by `.family_name` would be expressed as `+.family_name`.
-Descending by `.family_name` would be `-.family_name`.
+To sort by descending `.family_name` you would use the expression `-.family_name`.
 By default we assume an ascending sort so in practice you can omit a leading "+".

-In this example we listing last names of "Smith" sorting by the given name.
+In this example we listing last names of "Smith" sorting by ascending given name.

 ```
     dataset keys '(eq "Smith" .family_name)' '.given_name'
 ```

-Descending by given name would be
+In this example we list last anes of "Smith" sorted by descending given name.

 ```